code-monet/sim-gamer-kit/docs/fffsake/index.md

     2. From the vJoy SDK zip archive you downloaded earlier, extract `SDK/lib/x86/vJoyInterface.dll` to the above path, taking the place of the original DLL that Gremlin shipped with.
-         1. This assumes you're on a 64-bit machine (most users).
-If you know you're on a 32-bit machine, use the file at `SDK/lib/x86/vJoyInterface.dll`.
     3. Launch Joystick Gremlin and ensure it starts.
-If it doesn't, you you probably picked the wrong `vJoyInterface.dll` file in the prior step - try the other one.
     4. Close Joystick Gremlin for the next step.
 4. Launch the `Configure vJoy` app from the Start Menu and configure vJoy.
 The recommendation on the Joystick Gremlin page is a bit outdated; instead,